 Undergraduate researchers may apply for a Summer Award (June 1-August 15) or an Academic Year Award (September-April).
 UCARE undergraduate researchers are responsible for finding a faculty advisor to guide and oversee their research project.
 For more information or to apply, visit the UCARE website.

-Tip: Many times in the Psychology department, students will start in a lab as a volunteer research assistant and then discuss a UCARE project with their faculty member once they have been involved in the lab.
+Tip: Often students will start in a lab as a volunteer research assistant and then discuss a UCARE project with their faculty member once they have been involved in the lab.

 Conferences